 Gaga’s A Star Is Born promotion echoed some of her “stripped-down” narrative of the Joanne era.
 She made headlines for recounting a scene in which Cooper removed her makeup with a wipe before her screen test for the movie, because he wanted her to be “completely open.
 No artifice.”
 A backlash is already brewing about the idea that makeup-free Gaga is somehow more “authentic.”
 Part of the backlash is just about Cooper’s ostensibly intrusive gesture.
 But defining makeup as somehow false is arguably an anti-femme vision of truth, another aspect of the male gaze that buys into conservative visions of women’s innocence.
 And in some ways this vision informs the trajectory and style of Gaga’s character, Ally, in the world of the film.

 But real-life Gaga has never been willing to pick one facet of her own image — she tries on different ones, switches them around, blends them together.
 She did so throughout her entire promotional tour; from her press conference nameplate designating her “L. Gaga” to her cross-legged, be-gowned arrival at the movie’s Venice premiere, it was like a Gaga-esque performance about movie stardom.
-When Syme asked what her next phase will be, she sighed: “Oh, I’m just shape-shifting again.”
+When she was asked In the Times interview what her next phase will be, she sighed: “Oh, I’m just shape-shifting again.”

 At a moment when most white pop divas are struggling in the hip-hop era, A Star Is Born makes Gaga’s music feel contemporary in a way that’s not exactly true outside of the film.
 Through this old-school, romantic movie role, Gaga has renewed her celebrity in a way that her own attempt at retro rock, by itself, couldn’t.
 Brilliantly using the cachet of her pop stardom for an unvarnished film role, Gaga can have her cake and eat it too — with a sly wink — and remind us that she can still make all the world her stage. ●